 (Crime Prevention through Environmental Design)

 Security Management Services International (SMSI) has supported the notion of CPTED for the past 15 years.
-Recently, William Nesbitt, CPP, the President of SMSI made a decision to make CPTED and the application of CPTED principals an integral part of our security consultation packages.
+Recently, William Nesbitt, CPP, Certified CPTED Practitioner, the President of SMSI and Drew Neckar, CPP, CHPA made a decision to make CPTED, and the application of CPTED, principals an integral part of the SMSI Inc. security consulting package.
 As early as 1996 The National Institute of Justice put forth the notion that there was an Expanding Role of Crime Prevention through Environmental Design in defining Premises liability.

 CPTED design principals are generally grouped into three categories: Natural Surveillance, Access Control and Territoriality.
 CPTED is not a stand-alone discipline.
 However, it does have the ability to enhance the effectiveness of many, more traditionally, security methodologies.
 CPTED strategies are able expand the benefits derived from security systems by allowing the enterprise to do more with less.